The Nutrition-Focused Physical Exam in Long-Term Care

 It is best practice to also ask the resident about any tender or painful areas before assessing for muscle loss, subcutaneous fat loss, fluid status, and micronutrient deficiencies.

 With the NFPE, the RD must differentiate the usual from the unusual.

-Keep in mind that not every resident is a good candidate for an NFPE, especially fragile residents and those receiving comfort or hospice cares.
+Keep in mind that not every resident is a good candidate for an NFPE, especially fragile residents and those receiving comfort or hospice care.
 Residents might be combative or physically abusive, either because of advancing dementia or other reason, and therefore not be appropriate for an NFPE.

 Assessing for muscle loss

-Aging is associated with sarcopenia, the progressive loss of muscle mass and function that reduces mobility, diminishes quality of life, and increases the risk of fall-related injuries, like hip or femur fractures (15).
+Aging is associated with sarcopenia, the progressive loss of muscle mass and function that reduces mobility, diminishes the quality of life, and increases the risk of fall-related injuries, like hip or femur fractures (15).

 Sarcopenia makes it difficult to discern age-related loss of muscle mass with muscle wasting in malnutrition, cancer, or another chronic disease.